karlijoyj-web/thefold/README.md

 - **Synchronization through capture** — coordination that can enlarge or narrow
 - **Thermodynamic cost** — active insides pay for coherence
 - **Nested insidehood** — the grammar repeats across scales, from cells to civilizations
+- **Altered states** — psychedelics, trauma, and healing as windows into how closure is organized
 - **Freedom** — the capacity to regulate coupling without loss of self

 ## What's here

-`index.html` — the full illustrated framework as a single standalone HTML file, designed for reading.
+`index.html` — the full framework as a single standalone HTML file, designed for reading.
+Responsive, no dependencies.

 ## Reading it

 Open `index.html` in a browser, or visit the [live page](https://karlijoyj-web.github.io/thefold/) if GitHub Pages is enabled.